 - The salary you want to earn

 If you’re not sure what you want, that’s okay!
-You can use job hunting as an opportunity to explore different options and find out what type of work is a good fit for you.
+You can use job hunting to explore different options and find out what type of work fits you.

 Remember that your career goals may change over time, and that’s okay.
 What’s important is that you have a general idea of the type of work you’re interested in so you can focus your job search.